Electronic Communications and Information Technology Resources

 EFFECTIVE DATE: April 16, 2012

 Consistent with Vanderbilt’s Acceptable Use Policy, the guiding purpose of this policy is to ensure that the University's information technology resources are used to promote the core mission of Vanderbilt.
 Vanderbilt’s information technology resources are to be used for their intended purposes and in a manner that protects their integrity and performance.
-In some circumstances, Vanderbilt may monitor online activity of staff utilizing Vanderbilt’s electronic resources.
+In some circumstances, Vanderbilt may monitor online activity of employees utilizing Vanderbilt’s electronic resources.

-I. Staff Member’s Responsibilities
+I. Employees' Responsibilities

 A. Security of Information